Homotopy Relaxation Training Algorithms for Infinite-Width Two-Layer ReLU Neural Networks: Convergence Analysis

 \subsection{Gradient descent kernel}

-The kernels characterizing the training dynamics for the $p$-th iteration take the following form: The Gram matrices, denoted as $\vK^{[a]}_p$ and $\vK^{[\vomega]}_p$, corresponding to an infinite-width two-layer network with the activation function $\sigma_{s_p}$, can be expressed as follows: Moreover, the Gram matrices, referred to as $\vG^{[a]}_p$ and $\vG^{[\vomega]}_p$, corresponding to a finite-width two-layer network with the activation function $\sigma_{s_p}$, can be defined as
+The kernels characterizing the training dynamics for the $p$-th iteration take the following form: The Gram matrices, denoted as $\boldsymbol{K}^{[a]}_p$ and $\boldsymbol{K}^{[\boldsymbol{\omega}]}_p$, corresponding to an infinite-width two-layer network with the activation function $\sigma_{s_p}$, can be expressed as follows: Moreover, the Gram matrices, referred to as $\boldsymbol{G}^{[a]}_p$ and $\boldsymbol{G}^{[\boldsymbol{\omega}]}_p$, corresponding to a finite-width two-layer network with the activation function $\sigma_{s_p}$, can be defined as

-\begin{assump} Denote $\vK^{[a]}$ and $\vK^{[\vomega]}$ are the Gram matrices for ReLU neural network and Suppose that all matrices defined above are strictly positive definite. \end{assump} \begin{rmk} We would like to point out that if, for all $i$ and $j$ satisfying $i \neq j$, we have $\pm \vx_i$ not parallel to $\pm \vx_j$, then Assumption \ref{positive} is satisfied.
-The validity of this assertion can be established by referring to \cite[Theorem 3.1]{du2018gradient} for the proof.\end{rmk}
+\begin{assumption} Denote $\boldsymbol{K}^{[a]}$ and $\boldsymbol{K}^{[\boldsymbol{\omega}]}$ are the Gram matrices for ReLU neural network and Suppose that all matrices defined above are strictly positive definite. \end{assumption} \begin{remark} We would like to point out that if, for all $i$ and $j$ satisfying $i \neq j$, we have $\pm \boldsymbol{x}_i$ not parallel to $\pm \boldsymbol{x}_j$, then Assumption \ref{positive} is satisfied.
+The validity of this assertion can be established by referring to \cite[Theorem 3.1]{du2018gradient} for the proof.\end{remark}